Meditation 101: Calming Your Mind & Soul

 - Outdoor Meditation with Shannon!

 - Meditative Cooking: A New Perspective on A Daily Habit

 - A Heart Chakra Healing Guided Meditation

 If you find it difficult to concentrate at first, or that you fall asleep, that is actually quite normal.
 Don’t give up just because it doesn’t feel like you’re immediately good at meditation.

 The peaceful feelings and all the other benefits will come with time and you’ll get used to being still and find it really enjoyable!

 Meditate as often or as little as you want.
 Some make it a daily practice, while others prefer to do a meditation session once a week.
 Frequency is a personal choice.
 If you are new to meditation, we suggest shorter durations to ease into your practice.
 Start with under 5 minutes.
 Gradually increase your session times.

 Some studies state that meditation benefits can appear immediately after your first session.
 Other studies say it may take 3 or more sessions to notice changes.
 Track your mood and stress levels before and after you meditate.
 Make note of your mood changes.

 Heighten your self-awareness and find your balance.
 Start your meditation journey today!

-Try this meditation next: Back to Mindfulness: A Time-Travel Meditation To Shape Your Future
+Related article: Back To Mindfulness: A Time Travel Meditation To Shape Your Future